Indiana

 B. Administration

 The Parole Board consists of five members appointed by the governor to four-year terms.
-Not more than three of these members may be from same party.
+Not more than three of these members may be from the same party.
+Ind.
 Code § 11-9-1-1(a).
 The Parole Board members are full-time salaried employees.
+To qualify, a member must either hold a bachelor’s degree or have ten years of law enforcement experience. § 11-9-1-1(b)

 C. Eligibility

 Recent governors have required a 5-year waiting period and evidence of rehabilitation.
 A person convicted under the laws of another state or by the federal government is ineligible for a pardon.
-Firearms disability relieved only after 15 years.
+Firearms disability may be relieved only after 15 years. § 35-47-2-20(a)

 D. Effect